-A. In addition to the required disability documentation, the following forms must be completed within the first two weeks of enrollment or within two weeks of being diagnosed with a disability:
+A. In addition to the required disability documentation, the following forms generally should be completed within two weeks of meeting with the campus president:

-C. Keiser University’s Accommodations Review Committee will engage in an interactive process with the student regarding what accommodations / academic adjustments are needed.
-The student will be contacted prior to the ARC determination to ensure that the student is involved in the process that determines what services, if any, the student is to receive.
+B. The DSC/ARC engages in an interactive process with the student through the campus president and dean.
+The campus president and dean, with guidance from the DSC in cooperation with the ARC, will help applicants/students regarding their accommodation application.
+The campus president or dean will contact them prior to the ARC determination to ensure that the student is involved in the process that determines what services, if any, he or she is to receive.

-F. If a student encounters difficulties with an Instructor or other University personnel regarding adjustments / accommodations, the student should bring the difficulties to the attention of the Campus President.
-If the Campus President is unable to resolve said difficulties, the Vice Chancellor of Academic Affairs will be brought into the discussion to assist with a resolution.
+H. If a student encounters difficulties with an instructor or other university personnel regarding adjustments/accommodations, the student should bring the difficulties to the attention of the campus president.
+If the campus president is unable to resolve said difficulties, the disability services coordinator and vice chancellor of academic affairs, will be brought into the discussion to assist with a resolution.

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.

 Going to Keiser University was one of the greatest experiences in my life.
 All of my deans, professors, and staff made me feel that I was a part of something very special, and I am.
 I would recommend for anyone to get their education at Keiser University.